 Most of our clients are familiar with wills and trusts as the basic tools for estate planning.
 But what exactly are wills and trusts, and how can they benefit you?

 - Wills: Wills can range from very basic to extremely complex.
 All wills, however, should (i) establish how property is to be divided, (ii) establish guardianships for minor children, (iii) name an executor, and (iv) grant permission to pay off final debts or taxes.

 - Trusts: There are many different types of trusts, but all establish a third-party trustee to hold assets on behalf of a beneficiary.
 The exact type of trust that will benefit you will depend upon your unique circumstances and goals.
 The two most common types of trusts, however, are the (i) revocable or "living" trust and the (ii) irrevocable trust.
 The living trust allows a person to retain control over assets during his or her lifetime, while an irrevocable trust will transfer assets outside of a person's estate.

 There are many benefits to having both wills and trusts.
-These benefits include avoiding state-guided property distribution, avoiding probate or avoiding certain taxes.
+These benefits include:

-A simple will or trust might be enough for some, but others items should be considered to ensure your estate plan is complete.
+A simple will or trust might be enough for some, but other items should be considered to ensure your estate plan is complete.
 These items include: